actions-marketplace-validations/mwigginsdev_delete-oldest-workflow-runs/README.md

 # delete-oldest-workflow-runs
-The GitHub action to deletes all workflow runs before the specified number to keep (keep_minimum_runs).
+The GitHub action to deletes all runs before the specified number to keep (keep_minimum_runs) for a specific workflow.
 This action (written in JavaScript) wraps two Workflow Runs API:
 * [**List repository workflows**](https://docs.github.com/en/free-pro-team@latest/rest/reference/actions#list-repository-workflows) -- Lists the workflows in a repository.

 * [**List workflow runs**](https://docs.github.com/en/free-pro-team@latest/rest/reference/actions#list-workflow-runs) -- List all workflow runs for a workflow.